Apologies, in setting up Patreon as an alternative subscription method some had requested, I accidentally blocked non Patreon subscribers. Fixed now.

 He declared it was now only a matter of time, but he had to also get the consent of the “Big Boss” of national security to let us go.
 He did however proceed to ask us a great many more questions, much more acute and relevant than any that had been asked so far, and kept noting down our answers on a laptop – until this point the process had been entirely pen and paper.

-Again, it was the strange situation of being apparently very friendly – he shared his sandwich lunch with me – but at the same time we were prisoners.
+Again, it was the strange situation of him being apparently very friendly – he shared his sandwich lunch with me – but at the same time we were prisoners.
 We were given back our phones and passports, and had to sign for them, but still were not allowed to go.

 We then had to sign a form in Arabic three times within printed boxes, and then make an inked thumbprint three times over them.
 We asked what the form was, and were told it was for our release.
 It was very hard to believe this – why would you have to sign and thumbprint in triplicate your release?
 But there was no help for it.

 As the afternoon wore on, the officer identified for us the different makes of Israeli drones buzzing overhead, and their capabilities.
-Then the drones were joined by a deeper rumble, which he said were F35 jets come to bomb.
+Then the drones were joined by a deeper rumble, which he said were F-35 jets come to bomb.
 If General Security HQ has a bomb shelter, they were ignoring it, but a huddle of agents gathered to look out the window and plainly they were concerned.

-At 5pm the officers all left, bar one again, and said we had to stay for the answer from the “Big Boss” on our release.
+At 5pm the officers all left, bar one again, who said we had to stay for the answer from the “Big Boss” on our release.
 Suddenly the return of our passports and phones seemed horribly premature, and we wondered about those triple-signed forms.
 Initially we were locked back in the dirty waiting room, but then the duty officer (who spoke no English) came and led us to a comfortable office, where we were not locked in.

-Finally, at 8pm the “Big Boss” phoned the duty officer to say we could go, and we walked out into Beirut, free but for the Israeli killer drones circling over our heads and the throbbing tones of the F35s.
+Finally, at 8pm the “Big Boss” phoned the duty officer to say we could go, and we walked out into Beirut, free but for the Israeli killer drones circling over our heads and the throbbing tones of the F-35s.

 We were now desperate to get accredited to report so that we could finally do what we had come to Lebanon to do.
 So the next morning we went in to the Ministry of Information Press Bureau, armed with credentials supplied by Consortium News.